Hostdon/pleroma/docs/configuration/i2p.md

 # I2P Federation and Accessability

-This guide is going to focus on the Pleroma federation aspect.
+This guide is going to focus on the Akkoma federation aspect.
 The actual installation is neatly explained in the official documentation, and more likely to remain up-to-date.
 It might be added to this guide if there will be a need for that.

 We're going to use I2PD for its lightweightness over the official client.